-Knowing how to remedy a deteriorating marriage is vital for keeping any marriage alive and well.
-Barb and I didn't know how to turn our relationship around, but as I finished my doctoral work, we agreed that something had to change.
-We committed ourselves to finding a solution to the emotional distance between us.
-Little did we know that our search would initiate a journey that has become the foundation for our ministry to married couples and families today.
+Barb and I both wanted a love that would last, but we didn't know how to turn our relationship around.
+As I finished my doctoral work, we agreed that something had to change.
+We committed ourselves to recapturing our dream marriage and to reducing the emotional distance between us.
+Little did we know that our search would initiate a journey that has become the foundation for our current ministry to married couples and families.
 In the pages that follow we will share that journey with you.

 Can you identify with the distance and deterioration Barb and I felt?
 How close are you to your wife or husband today?
 Have the stresses, demands, and disappointments of life created an emotional distance between you and your spouse?
 Do you know what to do to close the gap?
 If you are not growing closer together, you are drifting farther apart.
-Although you may never consider divorce, the road of a decaying marriage is always heading in that direction.
+Although you may never consider divorce, the road of a deteriorating marriage is always heading in that direction.